Other Migrants

 Giuseppe Conlon House

-Giuseppe Conlon House Giuseppe Conlon House (formerly London Catholic Worker) provide short term accommodation in a community house.
-We are not able to provide emergency shelter.
+Giuseppe Conlon House Giuseppe Conlon House (formerly London Catholic Worker) operate a night shelter and a community house for male asylum seekers and migrants with no recourse to public funds.
+It is run by a community of volunteers.
 Phone: 0208 348 8212 Email: [email protected] Website

 28 April 2016|